The Religious Foundation of Ancient Egyptian Festivals

 Min Festival

 From the Predynastic Period in Egypt (c.
 6000–c.
 3150 BCE) forward, Min was the deity of fertility, vigor, and reproduction.
-He is generally shown as a guy with an erect penis and a flail in his hand.
-The Min Festival is said to have begun in some form in the Early Dynastic Period, although it is best documented in the New Kingdom and afterward.
-Although the Min festival started during the Old Kingdom, it was not until the Middle Kingdom that it became exceptionally significant and widespread.
+People generally show him as a man with an erect penis and a flail in his hand.
+The Min Festival began in some form in the Early Dynastic Period, although they best document it in the New Kingdom and afterward.
+Although the Min festival started during the Old Kingdom, it did not become exceptionally significant and widespread until the Middle Kingdom.

 When they arrived in the king’s position, he would cut the first sheaf of grain ceremonially to represent his relationship to the gods, the land, and the people, and then sacrifice the grain to the deity.
 The statue is brought to the king, who would ceremoniously cut the first sheaf of grain, symbolizing his connection between the gods, the land, and the people.
 He would then lead the people in offering the grain to the gods.